 The performance and purpose of a battery are determined by which active materials are used for its cathode.
 Various combinations of cathodes can be made by adding metals in addition to lithium oxide, a basic ingredient.
 Commonly used metals include nickel, cobalt, and manganese.
 A chemical compound consisting of these materials is a precursor, which turns into a cathode with an addition of lithium.

 The most used method for producing precursor is co-precipitation, a process in which a substance carries down other substances along with it.
 Like the name suggests, it is the simultaneous precipitation of different ions in aqueous or nonaqueous solutions.

-A cathode can be made through different ways using different precursors.
+A cathode can be made in different ways using different precursors.
 The three methods for producing NCA cathode materials in the figure below can help you understand better.
 NCA cathode materials consist of nickel, cobalt, aluminum and lithium oxide.
-But each process and form of precursors differs slightly.
+But each process and form of precursors differ slightly.

 While nickel, cobalt and aluminum are all mixed in the second, the first and third precursors are made with nickel and cobalt.
 Also, even though they share the same two metals as ingredients, aluminum is added and coated in the first, unlike in the third.
 As such, the production method differs according to the precursor.

 Classification of Precursors, Secondary Particles and Primary Particles

 Precursors can be classified into secondary and primary particles depending on the size.
 Secondary particles are the larger ones with the size of 10-20 μA and primary particles are those with below 5 μA.
 Rising demand for high-capacity, high-output batteries is leading the growth of primary particle production.
 Precursors with smaller particles can store more energy and prompt faster electrochemical reactions since they have larger contact surface areas.
 Normally, they are used together, with smaller primary particles filling up the spaces created between the larger and cheaper secondary particles, to improve density and stability.